cockroachdb/docs/cockroachcloud/serverless-faqs.md

 ### Do I have to pay for {{ site.data.products.serverless }}?

 No, you can create one {{ site.data.products.serverless }} cluster for free.
-If you choose to set a resource limit for your cluster, you will only be charged for the resources you use up to your limits.
+The free cluster can use up to 50M RUs and 5 GiB of storage per month.
+If you need more resources, you can set higher limits for your cluster.
+You will only be charged for your usage beyond the free threshold.

 ### What regions are available for {{ site.data.products.serverless }} clusters?